gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/SecRisk Report/SecRisk Report/main.typ

 ==== Human Risk Analysis

+Several considerations must be added on the AI analysis, for example ensuring existing systems can continuously integrated in a seamless way, for example adding some SIEM systems or some IDS detection systems, allowing to pose a baseline for the systems activities, possibly new baselines for incident management.
+Continuous monitoring should be also held in terms of privacy, while using some more fine-grained analysis tools in order to understand and recognize patterns/anomalies inside of breaches and other incidents,

 === Adverse Event Analysis (DE.AE)

 Thorough analysis of detected anomalies or indicators of compromise is imperative for Acme Healthcare Systems to better understand associated activities and mitigate potential security threats effectively.
 By estimating the impact and scope of adverse events, Acme can enhance its incident response capabilities and minimize the impact of security incidents.
 The following controls are required: